theofficialgman/theofficialgman/README.md

 - [Minecraft Java ARM32 Manifest](https://github.com/theofficialgman/piston-meta-arm32) - An alternative to the official Minecraft manifest with ARM32 Linux support.
 - [Minecraft Java ARM64 Manifest](https://github.com/theofficialgman/piston-meta-arm64) - An alternative to the official Minecraft manifest with ARM64 Linux support.
 - [MuseScore 4](https://github.com/Pi-Apps-Coders/files/releases/tag/large-files) - MuseScore is an open source and free music notation software.
 Ported (source changes included now upstream) and compiled AppImages for ARM32/ARM64 Linux support (also works on Chromebooks).

+If you would like to donate as a way of saying thanks, I have a [GitHub Sponsors profile](https://github.com/sponsors/theofficialgman).